Cure for Sanity: Track listing

-The track timings are taken from the 1990 British release (RCA PL 74828).
-When released in the United States and Canada, the track timings were slightly different.
-These latter releases also contained an 18th song, "X Y & Zee (Sensory Amplification)".

 The 1991 re-release differed from the original (British) release by including the single versions of "Cicciolina", "X Y & Zee", and "92°F".
 The single version of "Cicciolina" replaced the original album version; the other two singles were included in addition to their original album versions.
 Thus, the re-released version had 19 tracks as compared to the original album's 17 tracks.